Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Our Proposed Requirements for an AI Assurance Process

 \xhdr{R1: Focuses on both process and outcome} \citet{mokander2023auditing} outlines two types of auditing: \emph{process audits}, which focus on technology providers' governance structures and quality management systems, and \emph{technology-oriented audits}, which focus on the properties and capabilities of AI systems.
 He highlights that while research on both process audits and technology-oriented audits is flourishing, there is little dialogue between the two strands of research.
 He further argues that linking of the two types of audits is necessary for an effective AI audit.

-Our AI assurance framework is an initial attempt to do so: we focus on both the \emph{process} that was followed when designing, developing, and deploying the AI system through interviewing the system's stakeholders, and the \emph{outcomes} that came out of the process through looking at artifacts such as data, models, and experimental results.
+Our AI assurance framework is an initial attempt to do so: we focus on both the \emph{process} that was followed when designing, developing, and deploying the AI system through interviewing the system's stakeholders, and the \emph{outcomes} that came out of the process through analyzing artifacts such as data, models, and experimental results.
+We note that our framework does not attempt to establish a causal relationship between process quality and system outcomes.
+Rather, we rely on the widely accepted premise that system design and governance processes shape downstream behavior, while recognizing that rigorous causal validation would require longitudinal, cross-domain empirical study.
+Our framework evaluates both process and outcomes because each provides complementary but incomplete signals on system quality.

-\xhdr{R2: End-to-end---across AI system stakeholders and AI lifecycle stages} Previous work identifies that many RAI tools focus narrowly on a core set of technical stages (e.g. statistical modeling) while neglecting other less technical but highly influential stages (e.g. value proposition)~\cite{kaye2023risky, kuehnert2025who}. ~\citet{kawakami2024responsible} found that existing RAI tools often treat end-users as an afterthought.
+\xhdr{R2: End-to-end---across AI system stakeholders and AI lifecycle stages} Previous work identifies that many RAI tools focus narrowly on a core set of technical stages (e.g. statistical modeling) while neglecting other highly influential stages (e.g. value proposition)~\cite{kaye2023risky, kuehnert2025who}. ~\citet{kawakami2024responsible} found that existing RAI tools often treat end-users as an afterthought.
 There have been calls to create auditing processes that focus on both technical and qualitative analyses and encourage more robust stakeholder involvement~\cite{costanza2022audits, schiff2024emergence}.

 Our proposed AI assurance framework addresses all of the key AI system stakeholders---leaders, designers, developers, deployers, end-users, and impacted communities---and all the AI lifecycle stages from value proposition to monitoring.
 Our end-to-end approach allows for a holistic assessment of AI governance practices across an entire AI system, broadening the perspective from the largely technical one present today~\cite{ojewale2025towards, black2023toward}.